Do you struggle with working at home with kids around?

 And, your kids would appreciate at least a little attention, right?

-Here are a few tips to help you get through this summer, get all of the work done, and have some fun with your kids while you’re at it.
+Here are a few tips to help you work from home with the kids home during the summer break.
+Get all of the work done, and have some fun with your kids while you’re at it.

 #1 Plan Ahead